20 spinach companion plants and what you should avoid

 Squash thrives in well-drained, nutrient-rich soil with a pH range between 6.0 and 7.5.
 Full sunlight and ample space nurture its sprawling vines and prolific fruiting.
 Squash provides invaluable benefits to neighboring plants by shading the soil, conserving moisture, and suppressing weed growth with its broad leaves.
 Belonging to the Cucurbitaceae family, alongside esteemed companions like pumpkins and cucumbers.

-Planting these plants next to spinach have huge negative effects on the development of your plant.
+Planting these plants next to spinach has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your spinach.
 Because of these negative effects, we don’t recomment growing the plants below next to your spinach.

 Fennel